sandeep-sarkar/MyGame/README.md

 # MyGame
-Developing a simple single player tank game.
+Developing a simple single player tank game that can be played on the browser.

 Tools used:
 -----------